dxuk/Stand-Demos/FamilyNotes/FamilyNotes - Demo Script.md

 (It should then appear ... )

+The app is using the SpeecgRecognizer APIs to analyse the incoming sound stream

 The audio cues are using the SpeechSynthesizer API https://msdn.microsoft.com/library/windows/apps/windows.media.speechsynthesis.speechsynthesizer.aspx

 # 4 ...
 Basic Inking Support